 Absolutely Live Entertainment's Danny Melnick and Tracy Reid have extensive histories of producing and presenting music festivals.
-Currently ALE partners with Saratoga Performing Arts Center to produce the Freihofer's Saratoga Jazz Festival in Saratoga Springs, which celebrates it's 40h anniversary on June 24 & 25, 2017.
+Currently ALE partners with Saratoga Performing Arts Center to produce the Freihofer's Saratoga Jazz Festival in Saratoga Springs, which celebrates it's 41st anniversary on June 23 & 24, 2018.
 The festival presents the best names in jazz, R&B, Latin and world music.
-In March 2016, Danny Melnick was personally chosen by Newport Jazz Festival founder and producer, George Wein, to succeed him as Producer of the Newport Jazz Festival, which in 2017 will be on Aug.
-4, 5 & 6.

 As veteran employees of George Wein's company, Festival Productions, Inc. in New York, Melnick & Reid helped to produce and present JVC Jazz Festivals in New York and Newport, the Newport Folk Festival, the Bermuda Music Festival, and the Verizon Music Festivals, among others.
 Melnick produced the Mellon Jazz Festivals in Philadelphia and Pittsburgh, the Boston Globe Jazz Festival and served as Artistic Director of the Newport Jazz 50th Anniversary Festival in 2004, and as Producer in 2016 & 2017.

 They bring further experience to the table having worked on many of the largest festivals in the country (New Orleans Jazz & Heritage Festival, Essence Music Festival, Sundance Film Festival, DelFest, et al) and with countless partners, municipalities and sponsors.

 All told, our team has helped to create and produce over 110 festivals in Europe, Japan and the US.